oktadev/okta-blog/_source/_posts/2020-12-09-dotnet-cloud-host-publish.md

 git clone https://github.com/oktadeveloper/okta-netcore3-deploy-to-cloud-hosts-example
 ```

-Since there is Okta Authentication in the example application, I first need to update the related configs.
+Since there is Okta Authentication in the example application, you first need to update the related configs.

 Log in to your [Okta Developer account](https://login.okta.com)